 Janelle Adsit and Ashley Atkins Represent FASS at SFU’s Inaugural Postdoctoral Research Day

-The SFU Postdoctoral Association (PDA) held its first Postdoctoral Research Day on May 20 at the IRMACS Centre on SFU’s Burnaby campus.
+The SFU Postdoctoral Association (PDA) held its first Postdoctoral Research Day today at the IRMACS Centre on SFU’s Burnaby campus.
 The day’s two keynote speakers—Biologist and Kwantlen Polytechnic University faculty member, Dr. Carson Keever and Marine Ecologist, Dr. Philip Molloy–both hail from the sciences and spoke about career-building both within and outside academia.
 “Spotlight” panels and “Explorations” poster sessions featured a large number of postdoctoral researchers from the sciences including Biology, Biochemistry, Chemistry, Health Sciences, and Earth Sciences while departments like Archeology, Business, English, Education, and Philosophy were also represented throughout the day’s activities.

 Two postdoctoral fellows from FASS departments, English’s Dr. Janelle Adsit and Philosophy’s Dr. Ashley Atkins, also participated in the “Explorations” poster and table segment of the day.
 Atkins presented her poster, “Modality as a Window into Cognition,” and discussed her research on how linguistically-coded systems (language) connect to and interact with extra-linguistic cognition (thought).
 Focusing on language expressions that “give rise” to multiple modal interpretations, “Mary is crossing the Atlantic,” for example, Atkins says that these expressions do not have linguistically-encoded modal meanings.
 Her conclusions posit that the “extra-linguistic cognition makes substantive contributions to our understanding of language.”
 Atkins, who received her PhD from Princeton in Fall 2014, co-organized the conference “Language at the Interface” with SFU Philosophy professor, Dr. James Martin in April 2015 and is pleased to report she has accepted a tenure-track, Assistant Professor position in Philosophy at Western Michigan University.